Cyantoo/MTGBot/README.md

 * Download discord.py (https://github.com/Rapptz/discord.py) with :
 python3 -m pip install -U discord.py

-*Download mtgsdk for python (https://github.com/MagicTheGathering/mtg-sdk-python) with : pip install mtgsdk
+* Download mtgsdk for python (https://github.com/MagicTheGathering/mtg-sdk-python) with :
+pip install mtgsdk

+[cardname] to get the card whose name is “cardname” (or the first 20 cards in alphabetical order whose names contain “cardname” if it does not exist)